Athlete Bianca Williams Accuses Met Police Of Racial Profiling After Stop & Search

 British Athlete Bianca Williams has accused the Metropolitan police of racially profiling her and her partner Ricardo dos Santos (also an athlete) after the force stopped and searched the couple while they were driving in West London.
 Their three-month-old son was with them during the incident.
 Williams and dos Santos were both handcuffed and forced to leave their son in the vehicle while officers searched it.

-Dos Santos and Williams said that they remained handcuffed for 45 minutes during the search of their vehicle.
+Dos Santos and Williams said that they remained handcuffed for 45 minutes during the search.
 "It's just nasty and the police were talking to him [Ricardo] as if he was scum, as if his life didn't matter,” Williams told the BBC, “the police always say to him you look like someone we're looking for, how can you afford a £60,000 car, you look very suspicious."

+The Met police said has now referred itself to the police watchdog for investigation.
+In a statement given to Sky News on Tuesday, July 8, the force said: "We have now recorded this incident as a public complaint.The decision to refer to the IOPC has been taken due to the complaint being recorded and the significant public interest in this matter and we welcome independent scrutiny of the facts."
+It continued: "Two reviews of the circumstances by the Met's Directorate of Professional Standards have not identified misconduct for any officer involved."

 Williams and dos Santos have denied these claims and said that it’s not the first time that they’ve been stopped by police.
 “We are planning on taking it down the legal route.
 I feel very hurt by their actions, and to witness my partner being taken away and for me to be taken away from my son, my heart hurts,” said Williams on The Today Programme.